kimbring2/dmlab_ctf/README.md

 This environment only needs 7 actions because the map height is the same at every place.

 ## 2. Middle
+An agent need to explore the map to find out each other, 1 vs 1 same as simple map, default weapon

 [![Middle CTF map demo](https://i3.ytimg.com/vi/CfT4elqh0S4/hqdefault.jpg)](https://youtu.be/CfT4elqh0S4 "Capture The Flag Implementation - Click to Watch!")
 <strong>Click to Watch!</strong>